About

 Until 2019 I worked for the excellent Think Beyond Data programme, also at Aston, offering free consultancy in data analytics and machine learning to SMEs in the Greater Birmingham, Black Country and Marches areas of the UK West Midlands.
 Please get in touch if you could benefit from this.

-I previously worked at the University of Birmingham on the EPSRC Automated Conflict Resolution in Clinical Pathways project, and before that in Automatic Speech Recognition.
+I previously worked at the University of Birmingham on the EPSRC Automated Conflict Resolution in Clinical Pathways (MitCon) and the Speech Recognition by Synthesis (SRbS) projects.
 The outcomes of these can be found on my publications page.

 My Ph.D. research studied Business Process Mining from a machine learning perspective and culminated in my thesis “A framework for the analysis and comparison of Process Mining algorithms” (2014).
 Please see my publications page for more information.
 I studied at the School of Computer Science, University of Birmingham under the supervision of Dr. Behzad Bordbar and Dr. Peter Tiňo.